Wait a minute. You can get pregnant after ovulation? We love a good plot twist! Let’s explore this together.

 How many days after ovulation can you get pregnant?

-So if you’re wondering if you should still have sex, the answer is yes!
+So if you’re wondering if you should still have sex, the answer is (always) yes!

-The egg you release must be fertilized by sperm within 12 to 24 hours after it’s released, though.
+The only catch is the egg you release must be fertilized by sperm within 12 to 24 hours after it’s released, though.

 After that, the egg usually isn’t what doctors call “viable”.